Cstrehl55/Cstrehl-dataviz-portfolio/final-project-part-one.md

 Starting with high school concussion data, this data comes from the Youth Risk Behavior Surveillance System (YRBSS) and related CDC/NSC reports.
 This dataset provides concussion rates by state, sport, and gender/demographic.
 I will use this data to create a map visualization showing how concussion rates vary geographically across U.S. states for youth sports.
 I will additionally display the highest concussion rates across sports in ages 10-18 using data provided by a scholarly article called "Concussion in high school sports: findings from injury surveillance".

 After establishing football as the leading cause of concussions through the data, I will be looking at NCAA data to see if the trends fall similarly.
 First, I will start by examining concussion trends by collegiate sport, similar to what we did with youth/high school sports.
 For this part, I have two data sets, both from the Journal of Athletic Training.
 The first one, titled "Epidemiology of Concussions in National Collegiate Athletic Association (NCAA) Sports", examines data from 2011-2015, examining concussion rates by sports.
 The second article is called "Epidemiology of Concussions in National Collegiate Athletic Association (NCAA) Sports", so the same title and a continuation of the same study, but from 2015 to 2019.
-I hope to pull the data from these two journals and see how trends across sports have changed in terms of concussion rates.
+I hope to pull the data from these two journals and see how trends across sports have changed in terms of concussion rates trhoughout the years.

 One limitation of NCAA concussion data is that the data is collected by a private organization, and therefore, public data is not accessible.
 In order to account for this, I decided to put an extra focus on the NFL.